WillDudley/PZ2/README.md

 ```
 The only difference is that the dimension of the actions, observations, rewards, terminated, truncated and info are multi-dimensional.

-## Dealing with non-simultaneous actions
+## Advanced: Dealing with non-simultaneous actions
 In the case of non-simultaneous actions, multiple `env.step()` calls will be made.
+This leads to the question of how to handle rewards when a non-simultaneous environment terminates.
+For example, when tic-tac-toe terminates on Player 2's move (Player 2 wins), Player 1 still needs to be allocated a reward for a loss.
+(WIP)